hongleap/Mobile-App---RUPP-A1/README.md

 **Q: Android App can't connect?**
 - Make sure you aren't using `localhost`.
 Use `10.0.2.2` for the emulator.
 - Check if the API Gateway container is up (`docker ps`).

+**Q: Images are broken?**
+- The "Smart IP" feature usually fixes this.
+- If using a physical phone, ensure your phone and laptop are on the **same Wi-Fi**.
+- Check if `BASE_URL` in `ApiClient.kt` matches your laptop's IP.

 **Q: "Port already allocated" error?**
 - Run `docker compose down` to clear old containers, then try again.